Green Dining Districts

 3. If you are a restaurant owner, spreading the word person-to-person is often the most powerful way to bring someone new on board.
 Talk to your fellow restaurant owners in the area and show them how your practices have changed to become more eco-friendly.
 Your influence can go far in your community.

-If you are interested in greening your neighborhood, contact Charlie Hall at charlie@earthday-365.org
+If you are interested in greening your neighborhood, contact Gillian at Gillian@earthday-365.org